 We have previously rejected the argument that defendant makes in his sixth assignment of error, that the trial court erred in rejecting his motion to withdraw from the jury’s consideration at sentencing the “harm greater than typical” enhancement factor, because it was not alleged in the indictment.
 As we held in State v.
 Sanchez,

 OAR 213-008-0002(l)(b)(D) provides that a defendant is subject to a departure sentence if the evidence establishes the defendant’s “persistent involvement” in similar offenses.
 That factor may be cited when consecutive sentences are imposed “only if the persistent involvement in similar offenses * * * is unrelated to the current offense.”
-In his eighth assignment of error, defendant asks that wе review as plain error the trial court’s failure to instruct the jury that, in considering the sentence enhancement factor of “persistent involvement,” the jury should limit itself to consideration of defendant’s prior convictions for misdemeanor theft and misdemeanor criminal mischief for which he had been sentenced before the trial in this proceeding had begun, and could not consider uncharged misconduct and offenses of which the jury had just found him guilty.
-Defendant did not ask for the instruction thаt he now proposes, and we therefore consider whether it is subject to plain error review.
+In his eighth assignment of error, defendant asks that we review as plain error the trial court’s failure to instruct the jury thаt, in considering the sentence enhancement factor of “persistent involvement,” the jury should limit itself to consideration of defendant’s prior convictions for misdemeanor theft and misdemeanor criminal mischief for which he had been sentenced before the trial in this proceeding had begun, and could not consider uncharged misconduct and offenses of which the jury had just found him guilty.
+Defendant did not ask for the instruction that he now proposes, and we therefore consider whеther it is subject to plain error review.
 See State v.
 Toth,

-It is not obvious or reasonably beyond dispute that defendant’s proposed instruction would have been a correct statement of the law.
-In determining persistent involvement, a jury may consider a defendant’s prior criminal conduct, even if that conduct did not result in a criminal conviction.
-State v.
-Barrett,
+It is not obvious or reasonably beyond dispute that defendant’s proposed instruction would have been a correct statement

 In his ninth assignment, defendant contends that the trial court committed plain error in not declaring a mistrial sua sponte when the prosecutor argued to the jury that it could find “persistent involvement” based on evidence that was not in the record.

-It is a rare circumstance where the trial court must grant a mistrial in the absence of аn objection by the defendant during the prosecutor’s rebuttal argument to the jury.
+It is a rare circumstance where the trial court must grant a mistrial in the absence of an objection by the defendant during the prosecutor’s rebuttal аrgument to the jury.
 A trial court’s denial of a motion for mistrial based on a prosecutor’s improper argument to the jury is reviewed for an abuse of discretion, and a trial court abuses its discretion in denying a motion for mistrial when the prosecutor’s comments are so prejudicial as to deny the defendant a fair trial.
 State v.
 Cheney,

 We reject without further discussion defendant’s tenth and eleventh assignments, in which he contends that the evidence was insufficient to support a finding of “persistent involvement,” and that an upward departure sentence was not supported by substantial and compelling reasons.

 Eight of defendant’s convictions involved two thefts against each of four victims.
-In his twelfth through fifteenth assignments of error, defendant contends that the trial court erred in failing to merge the eight guilty verdicts into four
+In his twelfth through fifteenth assignments of error, defendant contends that the trial court erred in failing to merge the eight guilty verdicts into four convictions.
+The state concedes that defendant is entitled to a merger of guilty verdicts for thefts committed against the same person and that the trial court should have entered single convictions for counts of theft from the same victim, reducing by four defendant’s total convictions.
+We accept the state’s concession.

 Remanded for resentencing and for entry of judgment merging Counts 18 and 19 into a single conviction of theft; merging Counts 20 and 21 into a single conviction of theft; merging Counts 33 and 34 into a single conviction of theft; merging Counts 38 and 39 into a single conviction of theft; otherwise affirmed.